Gifford47/tasmohab/README.md

 ## What is it for?
-TasmoHAB is a Python program with GUI which can read Tasmota devices and automatically integrate and configure them in OpenHab.
+TasmoHAB is a Python program with GUI which can read Tasmota devices and automatically integrate and configure them in OpenHab by TXT files or by REST API.

+---
+**NOTE**

+Please check the template and adapt it to your own OpenHab if necessary (f.e.:'set mqttUID').

+---

 ##Features:
 - Readout of Tasmota devices